akashkr-971/Disaster-Management/README.md

 # Renew Hope

 ## Overview
 The **Renew Hope** is a web-based platform designed to assist in disaster recovery, rehabilitation, and mental health support.
-This system provides *real-time* assistance, resources, and AI-driven support to individuals affected by disasters by providing important caller details and personal support.
+This system provides *real-time bot* assistance, resources, and AI-driven support to individuals affected by disasters by providing important caller details and personal support.

 ## Features
 - **AI-Powered Assistant**: Provides mental health support and guidance.